NitinVangipuram/e-commerce/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/NitinVangipuram/e-commerce.git`
 2. Navigate to the frontend directory: `cd frontend`
 3. Install frontend dependencies: `npm install`
 4. Start the frontend development server: `npm start`
 5. Navigate to the backend directory: `cd ../backend`
 6. Install backend dependencies: `npm install`
-7. Start the backend server: `npm start`
+7. Start the backend server: `node server.js`

 Once both the frontend and backend servers are running, you can access the website by opening a web browser and navigating to the specified URL.

 ---

-This project demonstrates how ChatGPT can be used to generate code for building functional web applications, combining natural language processing with modern web development practices.
-You can find the full project implementation [here](<link-to-your-repository>).
+This project demonstrates how ChatGPT can be used to generate code for building functional web applications,  with modern web development practices.
+You can find link to the complete gpt prompt [here](https://chat.openai.com/share/5eb69ad9-f23d-469a-8b09-eb57afcb6285).